Brooklyn Toivonen

 Jaidyn Charlton

-Jaidyn (She/her) began her graduate training in Clinical Psychology in 2022.
-Her research is focused on the coping methods used by certain personality traits in response to stressors.
-Her general interests include forensics, trauma, coping, social media, personality, childhood adversity, and encouraging well-being.
-Jaidyn completed her HBA at Lakehead University in 2021, also supervised by Dr. Mushquash.
-She has supported other research examining the JoyPop app, Indigenous mental health, and more.
-Outside of schoolwork, she is an avid reader and storyteller.
+Jaidyn began her PhD in Clinical Psychology in 2024.
+Her overall research umbrella is focused on the coping methods used by dark personality traits in response to stressors.
+Her research and clinical interests include forensics/law, coping, the internet, personality, childhood adversity/trauma, and encouraging well-being.
+Jaidyn completed her HBA in 2021 and MA in 2024, all supervised by Dr. Mushquash at Lakehead University.
+She was previously awarded the Social Sciences and Humanities Research Council - Canada Graduate Master's Scholarship and the Ontario Graduate Scholarship.
+Her doctoral research is currently supported by the Social Sciences and Humanities Research Council - Doctoral Fellowship.
+She has experience with other research examining the JoyPop app, Indigenous mental health, and more.
+Outside of academia, she is an avid reader and story writer, and usually has some kind of oldies or musical ambience playing

 Read More